Buried-In-Code/Perdoo/README.md

 - [Marvel](https://www.marvel.com/comics) using the [Esak](https://github.com/Metron-Project/Esak) library.
 - [Metron](https://metron.cloud) using the [Mokkari](https://github.com/Metron-Project/Mokkari) library.

-## File Renaming
+## File Organization

 ### Series Naming

-Series with volume greater than 1 will display its volume in the title.
+Series with a volume greater than 1 will display its volume in the title.

 ### Comic Naming

-The files are named based on the format of Comic:
+The files are named based on the format of the comic:

 - **_Default/Comic_**: `{Series Title}_#{Issue Number}.cbz`
 - Annual: `{Series Title}_Annual_#{Issue Number}.cbz`